josephManzambi/dam-ga/README.md

 - Default parameter groups:
   - If your environments use default.* groups but you still want to enforce values, set rules.skipDefaultParameterGroups = false (note: many defaults are immutable).

-License and contributions
-- (Add a LICENSE file if distributing publicly.)
-- PRs/issues welcome.
-Do not include secrets or account IDs in examples.

 ## IAM Roles (GitHub Actions OIDC)

 Use the `iam-rds-compliance-roles.yaml` template to deploy detection and remediation roles.